 In our experience, the majority of CEOs come from non-technical backgrounds.
 Whilst there is no doubt they know what their engineering teams do, when pushed on specifics most quickly admit the technical nature of the function is beyond their area of expertise.
 After all, surely this is what the CTO and engineering leadership team are for?
 Well yes, but in today’s technology-driven business climate, having only a limited understanding of how an engineering and quality organisation works puts a CEO at a major disadvantage.
+Help your CEO take great data driven testing and engineering decisions.

 The buck stops here